web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/basic/svg-assets.md

 ## Import SVG in CSS file

-When import an SVG in a CSS file, the SVG is treated as a normal static resource and you will get a URL:
+When import an SVG in a CSS file, the SVG is treated as a normal static asset and you will get a URL:

 ```css
 .logo {